benwaldman33/LeadMgmt_Cursor/API_KEY_MANAGEMENT.md

 - Ensure the application was restarted after adding the key

 **2. "Encryption key not set" error**
-- Set the `ENCRYPTION_KEY` environment variable
-- Use a 32-character string for the encryption key
-- Restart the application after setting the key
+- This is only relevant if you stored a DB key with the `encrypted:` prefix
+- Either set `ENCRYPTION_KEY`, or store the key as a plain value in Service Configuration

 **3. Database fallback not working**
 - Check that the API key exists in the `service_providers` table